-- To highlight core elements to be included when developing documents and policies related to - To promote the highest quality of care for women and families across birth settings via respectful inter-professional collaboration, ongoing communication, and the provision of
+- To highlight core elements to be included when developing documents and policies related to - 2.
+To promote the highest quality of care for women and families across birth settings via respectful inter-professional collaboration, ongoing communication, and the provision of

-Collaborative care throughout the antepartum, intrapartum, and postpartum periods is crucial to commonance care uncogness are unexpartant, management, and prospertum persons as safety whenever birth is planned outside the hospital setting.
+Collaborative care throughout the antepartum, intrapartum, and postpartum periods is crucial to safety whenever birth is planned outside the hospital setting.
 Coordination of care and communication of expectations during transfer of care between settings improve health outcomes

-State-specific hospital regulations and the Emergency Medical Treatment and Labor Act State-specific nospital regulations and the energency reconstruction and Laborator (EMTALA)35 established the legal framework for requiring access to hospital care in the United Slates.
-The legal recognition of providers of naternity care services varies between states.
-However, each woman seeking care at any point during the maternity cycle has the right to optimal and respectful care regardless of her planned birth setting, the persons she selects to be www.homebirthsummit.org
+State-specific hospital regulations and the Emergency Medical Treatment and Labor Act (EMTALA) established the legal framework for requiring access to hospital care in the United States.
+The legal recognition of providers of maternity care services varies between states.
+However, each woman seeking care at any point during the maternity cycle has the right to optimal and respectful care regardless of her planned birth setting, the persons she selects to be part of the process, or state provider regulations.

 These guidelines are appropriate for births planned at home or in a freestanding birth center.
 Furthermore, we recognize not all providers of home birth or birth center services are midwives.
-However, we use the term midwife herein because the vast majority of providers of home birth
+However, we use the term midwife herein because the vast majority of providers of home birth www.homebirthsummit.org